Über uns

 WHAT IS MENA DS?

-This report is based on a collaborative research project implemented by the Berlin-based Candid Foundation with the support of the German Federal Foreign Office.* It was initiated and supervised by Professor Ayad Al-Ani, a specialist on digital transformation, organisational science and the economies of developing countries, and Daniel Gerlach, the Candid Foundation’s director general and an expert on the MENA region.
+MENA Digital Summer School (MENA DSS) is an international capacity-building and exchange program hosted by Candid Foundation and supported by the German federal Ministry for Research, Technology and Space (BMFTR).
+It was initiated and supervised by Professor Ayad Al-Ani, a specialist on digital transformation, organisational science and the economies of developing countries, and Daniel Gerlach, the Candid Foundation’s director general and an expert on the MENA region.
 Leo Wigger implemented it as the head of project, assisted by Dina Khadum.
-The authors of this report consulted with numerous inter-disciplinary experts from the fields of economics, social science and regional studies.
-During the project phase, more than 35 interviews with experts from Europe and the MENA region were conducted.
+The program brings together young entrepreneurs, innovators, researchers, and professionals from the MENA region and Germany who are working on projects related to digital transformation, innovation, and emerging technologies.

 Digital transformation – also referred to synonymously as ‘digitisation’ and ‘digitalisation’ by economists – happens every day.
 Its consequences are long-lasting and dramatic, and whereas liberal European democracies are still searching for adequate policies, the MENA region seems far behind in this endeavour on a global scale.
 This applies to economies and employment, but also to media, civil society and the state, with the latter already challenged by multiple institutional crises, social unrest and regional conflicts.